Introduction to pandas

 Core components of pandas

-The two primary components of pandas are the Series and DataFrame.
+The two primary components of Pandas are the Series and DataFrame.

 • A Series is essentially a column